 The first chapter of 100+ Women Who Care was founded in Jackson, Michigan by the late Karen Dunigan, who always considered 100 Women Who Care to be one of her greatest ideas.
 As many great ideas do, it came serendipitously: during a meeting with leadership from the local Center for Family Health.
 In a Fundraising meeting, Karen learned that local mothers were bringing their babies home and putting them to sleep in boxes and dresser drawers because they couldn’t afford cribs, leading to the death of the infant in some cases.

 Rather than seek a few large donors to meet the $10,000 goal for the project, Karen thought that she easily knew 100 women who would be willing to donate $100.
 At their first meeting, the women raised over $12,000 for the project and 100 Women Who Care was born.
-Now, there are over 550 active Chapters (and 200 more in development) in the 100 Who Care Alliance, including chapters of 100 Men Who Care and 100 Kids Who Care!
+Now, there are over 650 active Chapters (and 200 more in development) in the 100 Who Care Alliance, including chapters of 100 Men, People and Kids Who Care!